vmware/differential-datalog/doc/language_reference/language_reference.md

 ```

 An atom is a predicate that holds when a given tuple belongs to a relation.
-An body clause can several forms.
+A body clause can have several forms.
 The
 first two forms (`atom` and `"not" atom`) represent a *literal*, i.e.,
 an atom or its negation: